Develop5/PlaywrightAmazon/README.md

     ./run_tests.sh dev
             or
     ./run_tests.bat dev
-Depending whethe you are in Linux or Windows.
+Depending whether you are in Linux or Windows.
 (Both work for me)

-#### Cucumber reporter ####

-Create a folder reporter an a cucumber-report.ts inside it

-from api_e2e folder, run:

-    npm install cucumber-html-reporter
+Must be executed from those scripts because only there the COMMON_CONFIG_FILE varible is set